cloudmesh/classes/docs/source/overview.rst

 scale to support over 40 million users.
 From this work he developed an interest in how distributed systems achieve scalability and high availability along with managing resources efficiently.
-He is currently working on the Futuresystems project to support Big Data Analysis Software Stacks in Virtual Clusters.
+He is currently working on the FutureSystems project to support Big Data Analysis Software Stacks in Virtual Clusters.
 He was also working on the FutureGrid project, an NSF funded significant new experimental computing grid and cloud test-bed to the research community, together with user